 Escoffier Chef Instructor John Hummel

 Students can expect to receive the same respect in return.
-Culinary school is a time to learn — unlike what you may see on TV, no one will be throwing anything or shouting at you!
+Culinary school is a time to learn.
+Contrary to what you may see on TV, no one will be throwing anything at you!

 The Next Steps